itsdotbmp/AERIS/docs/advanced_usage.md

 ## Version File Format

 1. **Naming**
-   The version file must be prefixed with the preset ID as configured in the user’s `config.json`.
+   The version file must be prefixed with the preset ID as configured in the preset.
    Example: `aeris-f4e_version.txt` where `aeris-f4e` is the preset ID.

 2. **User-Facing Information**